-After cash, ACH and echeck payments are usually the cheapest payment method to accept.
+After cash, ACH and e-check payments are usually the cheapest payment method to accept.
 This option is ideal for businesses that use recurring payments like subscriptions or charge via invoice.
-Stax by Fattmerchant charges $49 per month and 25 cents per ACH transaction.
+Stax does not charge extra fees for ACH processing except for its monthly plan.
 For smaller businesses, Square offers free invoicing with ACH payments options.
 Square ACH processing fees are 1% per transaction with a $1 minimum.
 Alternatively, QuickBooks also has an ACH invoicing option that charges 1% per ACH transaction, which is practical if you are already using the accounting software.

 Learn more: Read about ACH processing and the other most affordable ways to accept payments online.

-B2B businesses can qualify for even lower processing rates known as L2 or L3 processing.
-These rates are not available to most small businesses, especially B2C businesses.
-However, if you are a B2B company processing large volumes, check with a merchant account provider like Dharma Merchant Services.
+B2B businesses can qualify for even lower processing rates known as Level 2 or Level 3 processing.
+These rates are not available to most small businesses, especially business-to-consumer (B2C) businesses.
+However, if you are a business-to-business (B2B) company processing large volumes, check with a merchant account provider like Dharma Merchant Services.

-Once your business grows to a place where you are consistently processing over $20,000 per month, you can likely negotiate lower rates with different processors.
-Actively shop around and request quotes to see if you could be saving several hundred dollars per month by switching credit card processing companies.
+Once your business grows to a place where you are consistently processing more than $20,000 per month, you can likely negotiate lower rates with different processors.
+Shop around and request quotes actively to see if you could be saving several hundred dollars per month by switching credit card processing companies.

-Credit card processing and payment processing in general are necessary functions of any business, but they come at an expense.
+In general, credit card processing and payment processing are necessary functions of any business, but they come at an expense.
 Many different payment processing companies advertise the lowest rates, and many of them have completely different fee structures.
 Finding the cheapest credit card processing is tricky but can save your business hundreds, if not thousands, of dollars every month.